+Newsletters provide key messages from SFMC meetings, project updates, consultation opportunities, links to relevant research and publications and upcoming events.
 The FMAC newsletter was reinstated in 2018 in response to FMAC feedback.
 Three newsletters were published in 2018-2019; two in 2019-2020; two in 2020-2021 and one in 2021-2022.
 There were no newsletters published in 2022-2023 due to staff vacancies.
-Email was used to update FMAC Members and SFMC stakeholders on progress of the FMA and FMAC Review and SFMC communications.
+For 2023-24 three newsletters were published: July, December and April.
+Consultation undertaken with FMAC Members on newsletter format and content in early 2023 resulted in changes including reducing the content to a maximum of 2 pages and moving to using a new platform - Canva, instead of Microsoft Word (April Issue016) to create the newsletter, and compulsory content including FMAC member profiles (maximum of 2 per issue), FMAC member appointments and changes, ex officio staffing position changes, and stakeholder information.
+Email was also used to update FMAC Members and SFMC stakeholders on progress of the FMA and FMAC Review and SFMC communications.